ggreer/geoff.greer.fm/_posts/2015-07-25-laptop-annoyances-or-why-i-use-a-macbook.md

 - Camera.
 The camera must be centered above the screen.
 Any other position will make for some weird shots.
 Occasionally, I'll see a model with the camera near the hinge.
 That's great if you want to look up someone's nose while video chatting.
 When it comes to the actual camera hardware: Resolution doesn't matter much, but low-light performance is important.

 - Microphone placement is crucial.
 It must be away from noise-generating hardware such as the keyboard and fans.
 Ideally, the laptop can have multiple mics and use software to filter noise.
 Apple has dual-mic technology in all of their laptops.
-On the flip side, my ThinkPad x140e's microphone is in the palm rest.
+My ThinkPad x140e's microphone is in the palm rest, making it all but useless.

 ---

-I have yet to find any non-Apple laptop that gets *all* of these right.
+I have yet to find any non-Apple laptop that gets these right.
 Even many Apple models miss the mark slightly.